We purchased and tested the DynaVap HyperDyn hands-on. Prices, availability, and performance data are regularly verified.

 No battery means no charging and no session limits

 The HyperDyn runs entirely on external heat, so there's no battery to charge, degrade, or replace.
-A dual-flame torch is the ideal heat source, delivering 8-second heat-ups with the right balance of speed and control.
+A dual-flame torch is the ideal heat source, delivering 8-second heat-ups with the right balance of speed and control, though a single flame gets there too with steady rotation.
+That's exactly how we heated our test unit in the shot below, rotating the cap through the flame as the arrows indicate.

 For torch-free operation, the Ispire Wand is the only confirmed compatible induction heater.
 Most standard DynaVap heaters (Apollo 2, YllVape) cannot accommodate the wider Hyper Cap, limiting electronic heating to a single option.

 The HyperDyn performs better with a torch than with induction heating.
 The Wand heats the cap adequately, but the larger thermal mass requires longer heat-up and produces wispier vapor.
+That single blue flame pictured above is all this vape needs once your rotation is consistent.
 Community testers and our own sessions confirm: the torch is how this vape was designed to be used.

 Packing is straightforward: remove the cap, drop ground cannabis into the 0.25 g chamber, and replace the cap.
-A medium grind works best for even extraction across the wider oven.
+A medium grind works best for even extraction across the wider oven, which is why we kept the grinder within reach in our loading shot below.

 The included dosing capsule holds 0.125 g, half the full chamber.
 Pre-loading capsules speeds up reloads and keeps the oven cleaner between deep cleans.
 Our dosing capsule guide covers best practices for getting the most from capsule systems.